1940 Argyllshire by-election: Result

 As expected the Unionists held the seat.
-The SNP managed to poll over 7,000 votes, the vast majority of which were believed to be from the 11,000 people who voted Liberal last time.
+The SNP polled over 7,000 votes, the majority of which were believed to be from the 11,000 people who voted Liberal last time.

 Aftermath

 McCallum took his seat on the benches behind Neville Chamberlain, but within a month, Chamberlain had been replaced by Winston Churchill.

 This result catapulted Power into the leadership of the SNP.
 However, it did not represent any progression for the SNP in Argyll as the party did not contest the seat at the following General election.
 Instead both Liberal and Labour candidates who had withdrawn from the by-election came forward to challenge McCallum;

 The result at the following General election;